uptonking/note4yaoo/lib-excel-spreadjs-dev.md

 - Currently, the Designer is built as a standalone application using VanillaJS, JQuery, and Knockout.
 So if you need to use it inside a react application, you would have to create a react wrapper around the designer to use it in the react.
 # docs
+- grapecity
+  - ActiveReportsJS, SpreadJS, and Wijmo are pure JavaScript components, and have **no dependencies**.
+  - SpreadJS: The definitive JavaScript spreadsheet library for creating Excel-like experiences
+  - Wijmo: An extensible JavaScript UI component suite with grids, charts, and much more
+  - ActiveReportsJS: A new advanced javascript reporting suite for complete data visualization

 - [SpreadJS Designer Component](https://www.grapecity.com/spreadjs/docs/spreadjs_designer_component)
   - The designer components include ribbon, formula bar, status bar, side panel, and context menu.